Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

   ////
 ~~~

-#####get Service
+##get Service
-To modify the ngOnInit() method, the first line where we call the get moethod of th http class, will be removed and insteasd we creat a new method in our services class which calls the get method.
+To modify the ngOnInit() method, the first line where we call the get method of the http class, will be removed and instead we create a new method in our services class which calls the get method.

 ~~~
 // from this